 Cryptocurrencies are quite popular in Australia.
-For example, in 2020 around 18% of people owned cryptocurrencies.
+For example, in 2020, around 18% of people owned cryptocurrencies.
 With a good number of people showing interest in cryptocurrencies, the state of crypto regulations in Australia is evolving.
-Indeed, the government put in place anti-money laundering (AML) laws to regulate them and their providers.
-In early December, Treasurer Frydenberg announced that the government would be working on a new framework to modernize the already-existing system.
+Indeed, the government implemented anti-money laundering (AML) laws to regulate them and their providers.
+In early December, Treasurer Frydenberg announced that the government would work on a new framework to modernize the already-existing system.

 Let’s have a look at the state of crypto regulations in Australia.

 Australia included cryptocurrencies in the AML regulation in 2018.
 Cryptocurrencies and cryptocurrency exchanges are legal and regulated in the country.

 The Anti-Money Laundering and Counter-Terrorism Financing Act 2006 defines cryptocurrencies as a digital representation of value that:

 - can be used as a medium of exchange, a store of value, or a unit of account;